What you need to know from Women’s Sports Medicine at TRIA

 Nutrition for activity and health

 - Active women (like you) have unique needs for energy and nutrition compared to men.
 Factors such as hormones and body size make a difference.
+For example, your period and athletic performance are connected.
+That’s because your hormones fluctuate throughout your menstrual cycle, and that can impact what your body needs from a nutritional standpoint.

 - Protein needs increase with age to maintain lean muscle mass and bone strength.